assemble/assemble/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
+* 2013-03-22    v0.3.22    Merged global and target level options so data and partial files can be joined
+* 2013-03-22    v0.3.21    Valid YAML now allowed in options.data object (along with JSON)
 * 2013-03-18    v0.3.14    new relative helper for resolving relative paths
 * 2013-03-16    v0.3.13    new dashify and formatPhone helpers
 * then-til-now    v0.1.0-v0.3.0    Leaned how to commit too many times while working on README.
 * Stardate 45047.2    v0.1.0    Visited the uninhabited El-Adrel system.
 Returned home.
 Started assemble.